Soham-2/RansomwareDetectionTool/README.md

     *   For detailed event logs, check `logs/detections.log`.

 7.  **Reset Filenames (After Demo):**
-    After the simulation, you can revert the renamed files to their original names by running this in **Terminal B**:
+    After the simulation, you can revert the renamed files to their original names by running this in **Terminal B**.
+The `reset_simulator.py` script is now smart enough to automatically detect and remove *any* appended suffix that was added by the simulator.
     ```bash
     python reset_simulator.py
     ```